 1954 - The R. J. Burgess Residence, Burgess Island FL.
 Unbuilt.

 1955 - The J. V. Taylor Residence, 324 Tarpon Street, Venice FL.
 Commissioned 1954.
 Appeared in Architectural Record November 1958, House and Home February 1958.
 Photo by Alexandre Georges.
 Sold to Charles and Geraldyne Carlton; Helen and James Carlton; not sure in what order.
 Sold in 2012 to Terrance Haas.

-1956 - Four Model Houses around the US for Women's Home Companion Magazine.
-This one from 1957 is at 859 Edlin Drive, Warson Woods MO.
+1956 - Four Model Houses for Women's Home Companion Magazine.
+This is one from 1957 at 859 Edlin Drive, Warson Woods MO.
 Sold in 1995 to Jon and Bonnie Newell.

 Do you know where the others are?

 1956 - Model House Representing the Southeast Housing Homestyle Center, aka Grand Rapids Homestyle Center Residence, Grand Rapids MI.
 Unbuilt.
-Other participants in the center included Alden Dow, Harwell Hamilton Harris, George Nelson, and Ralph Rapson.
+Other participants included Alden Dow, Harwell Hamilton Harris, George Nelson, and Ralph Rapson.

 In 1956 Detroit realtor Jason Honigman conceived a project called The Home Research Foundation to showcase new modernist houses on 80 acres outside Grand Rapids, MI.
 The press referred to it as "an outdoor museum for houses," "the world's most wondrous village," and, eventually, "the lost theme park."
-The project was extensively promoted in major design magazines such as Architectural Record, Arts and Architecture, and Interiors.
+The project was extensively promoted in Architectural Record, Arts and Architecture, and Interiors.
 The first set of 12 homes was to be designed and started in 1956, followed by 13 in 1957, and 25 more over a span of 3 years, ending in 1960.
 The Home Research Foundation closed its offices in May 1957 due to funding issues.
-The Homestyle Center was never built but the original lake around which the houses were to be built is now part of the 132 acre Fredrick Meijer Gardens and Sculpture Park, which was planned in 1982 and opened in 1995.
+The Homestyle Center was never built but the original lake around which the houses were to be built is now part of the 132-acre Fredrick Meijer Gardens and Sculpture Park which opened in 1995.

-1956 - The Frank Applebee Residence, aka the Applebee-Shaw House, Auburn AL. He was the Chair of the Art and Architecture Department at Auburn.
-Lamar Brown was supervising architect.
-Harold Swindall was the builder.
-An Architectural Record house of 1956.
+1956 - The Frank W. and Martha Applebee Residence, aka the Applebee-Shaw House, 316 Chewacla Drive, Auburn AL. Lamar Brown was supervising architect.
+Harold Swindell was the builder.
+Was an Architectural Record house of 1956.
 Sold to William L. and Anne T. Shaw, who still owned it as fo 2012.
 Color photo by M. Lewis Kennedy.

 1956 - The Barnet Yanofsky Residence, 43 Gate House Road, Chestnut Hill MA, near Newton.
 Sold by the original owner's children around 1998 to Molly Schaeffer and Jeffrey Wallen who did a restoration with architect Rick Ames.
 B/W photos by Joseph Molitor.